pgooch/GamepediaViewer/readme.md

 ### Version History

+##### Version 3.1 - Dec 10, 2016
+- Improved performance by caching the database into the indexed DB, this should also make it possible to re-intriduce offline mode in the future.
+- Removed the pagination added in the last version, since it was only added for perfomance reasons.

 ##### Version 3.0.1 - Oct 31, 2016
 - Improvments to the stability on mobile by reducing redundent renders
 - Added pagination for increase performance